Andrew Barisic: Return to Melbourne Knights

 He returned to Melbourne Knights for their 2013 VPL campaign, while the majority of the rest of Asia was in off-season.
 He managed 7 goals in 8 games in his third stint with the Knights.

 South China

 On 31 December 2013, Barisic signed for South China.
-At South China, Barisic managed 13 goals in 18 appearances, 6 in the Hong Kong PL, 2 in AFC Qualification and 1 in the Senior Challenge Shield.
+At South China, Barisic managed 13 goals in 18 appearances, 6 in the Hong Kong Premier League, 2 in AFC Qualification and 1 in the Senior Challenge Shield.

 Kerala Blasters FC

 Barisic then signed for newly formed Kerala Blasters FC in the newly formed Indian Super League.
 In the ISL side, Barisic managed 11 appearances in which Kerala came 2nd.

 Return to Melbourne Knights

 Barisic returned for the 4th time to Melbourne Knights in January 2015 scoring 12 goals in 16 games.

 Eastern Sports Club

 On 1 July 2015 Andrew Signed with Hong Kong Premier League Side Eastern.